IORoot/HouseQuests-Private/README.md

 ## Neighbourhood Rating

   ### 100m radius
+  - [x] Price compared to ALL average of all other properties for sale in area.
   - [ ] Prices of surrounding properties that have same number of bedrooms.
   - [ ] Price compared to any other houses up for sale in area.
   - [ ] Ofsted rating of closest school
   - [ ] Crime ratings (in each category) compared to national averages / highest
   - [ ] Closest supermarkets and level of supermarket (high / med / low )
-  - [ ] Number of renters in area vs owners
+  - [ ] Number of places to rent vs places to own in area

   ### City Average
   - [ ] House Price vs Avg City Price of property with same number of bedrooms.